CanDIG/CanDIGv2/docs/configure-prometheus.md

 You can read more about how to configure Prometheus at Prometheus' [webpage](https://prometheus.io/docs/prometheus/latest/getting_started/).

 To set the `/metrics` endpoint each framework has its own way on configuring it.
-Bellow we describe how configure it using Flask and DJango frameworks.
+Below we describe how configure it using Flask and DJango frameworks.

 ## For Flask Applications